 Ocean City is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
-With a population of 7,055 people and four constituent neighborhoods, Ocean City is the 104th largest community in Maryland.
+With a population of 6,944 people and four constituent neighborhoods, Ocean City is the 104th largest community in Maryland.

 The people who call Ocean City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ocean City residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ocean City include German, English, Italian, and Russian.
+Important ancestries of people in Ocean City include Irish, German, English, Italian, and Polish.

 The most common language spoken in Ocean City is English.
 Other important languages spoken here include Spanish and Greek.